I’ve never, ever in my 28 years of living come across a nonprofit readily turning away donations and volunteers because they had enough.

 And if you want even more tips on how to improve your on-site conversions now, I’ve got a link to my free e-book in the description below.
 It talks about five hacks I use on the landing pages I write to decrease bounce rates and increase conversion rates, which I think is something we all want from our websites.

-And for more tips on how to instantly improve your website’s resonance and conversion rates, check out my free ebook that covers five different copywriting hacks to help you reduce your bounce rates and increase your conversion rates.
+And for more tips on how to instantly improve your website’s resonance and conversion rates, check out my free 3-part email course that’ll have you selling more via your website in 3 days flat.
 (Which… for nonprofits in particular… means more volunteers and more donations!)